The Easy Way To Get Organized and Build Your WordPress Website Like a Pro

 For optimum performance, maintenance should be performed no less than monthly.
-When the WordPress is updated it affects all plugins and custom code.
-Now we must update the plugins which, also, might fix problems, add to security, add features and more.
+When the WordPress core is updated it affects all plugins and custom code.
+Now we must update the plugins which might also fix problems, add to security, add features and more.
 Sometimes the plugin creators do not keep up with the core updates and this can result in conflicts hindering operation.
 Often certain elements are not compatible with others and cause odd problems that affect to look and operation of the site.
 Some incompatibilities can even take a site down.

 Shall we begin?
-The next step is for you to tell me which theme you like or ask for help.
-Once I have that we can determine time to setup and cost.
+The next step is for you to tell us which theme you like or ask for help.
+Once we have that we can determine time to setup and cost.
 I will then send you a written proposal and move ahead from there.
 I will help make this a good experience and get this website noticed by the search engines to help make you money.

 Naturally, we want to hear from you.
 Please contact us for answers, prices, timeline and whatever else you need to know to make your new or rebuilt website a reality.